 8.3.
 The heat pump rated heating capacity at 47° F is no less than 1.75 times more than supplemental electric resistance heating capacity.

 9. Air-to-water heat pumps, over 3,000 MBH.
-Buildings may use electric resistance auxiliary heating to supplement heat pump heating for hydronic heating systems that have air-to-water heat pump heating capacity more than 3000 kBtu/hr at 47° F, and that meet the following conditions:
+Buildings may use electric resistance auxiliary heating to supplement heat pump heating for hydronic heating systems that have air-to-water heat pump heating capacity more than 3,000 kBtu/h at 47° F, and that meet the following conditions:

 9.1.
 Controls for the auxiliary electric resistance heating are configured to lock out the supplemental heat when the outside air temperature is above 40° F, unless the hot water supply temperature setpoint to the building heat coils cannot be maintained for 20 minutes;